NeptuneMagicSauce/CatPi/README.md

   and not forever: max X times per Y period

 # TODO but later for V2

+- computing the dispensed weight is slightly inaccurate because it is the maximum seen in the 10 seconds following a dispense and sometimes it stabilizes a bit below the maximum, like 0.1 gram so fix would be maybe "weight at dispense + 10 seconds" no because it can be eaten already

 - compress previous log file, when it's a new day (new log file)